Undergraduate Student Grants

 Minority Teachers for Illinois (MTI) Scholarship Program

-State-funded scholarships for minority students studying to become teachers, with the goal of increasing the number of qualified minority teachers in Illinois elementary and secondary schools with minority student populations of 30% or more.
-Must be enrolled at least half time as an undergraduate or graduate student.
+MTI is a state-funded scholarship for minority students studying to become teachers, with the goal of increasing the number of qualified minority teachers in Illinois elementary and secondary schools with minority student populations of 30% or more.
+Eligible applicants must be enrolled at least half time as an undergraduate or graduate student.
 Award amount is up to $5,000 per academic year.

 The MTI Scholarship requires an application in addition to the FAFSA.
 For more information and to submit an application, visit College Zone.

 Federal TEACH Grant

-Federal program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
+This federal program provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 Students must be admitted to the School of Education and have a GPA of at least 3.25.
 Eligible students will be contacted by the Office of Financial Aid via email.

 As a condition of receiving a TEACH Grant, you must sign a TEACH Grant Agreement to Serve in which you agree to (among other requirements) teach:

 - in a high-need field;